section-engineering-education/engineering-education/articles/npm-vs-npx-what-is-the-difference/index.md

-If you are a Node.js developer, you must have used NPM in one or many instances when developing your Node.js app.
-NPM is buddle with Node.js.
-If you install Node.js on your computer, you get NPM.
+If you are a Node.js developer, you must have used NPM in one or many instances while developing your Node.js application.
+NPM is bundled with Node.js.
 NPM was initially released back on [12th January 2010](https://en.wikipedia.org/wiki/Npm_(software)).
 It has gained tremendous fame among JavaScript developers.
-It helps to install Node.js packages and modules and later run them as if they were built-in.
 With the progressive growth of Node.js, NPM has introduced a new tool called NPX.
 Although NPX is bundled with NPM, they both treat packages differently.
 This guide will help you learn and contrast the difference between NPM and NPX.

-### What is NPM
+### What is NPM?

-NPM is the Node Package Manager.
-It's pre-installed with Node.js.
-It makes it easier for developers to share and reuse open source code by enabling them to install open source modules.
-Modules are JavaScript packages that you install in your system using NPM.
+NPM stands for Node Package Manager.
+It comes pre-installed with Node.js.
+NPM is used to install Node.js packages to use them in our application.
+It makes it easier for developers to share and reuse open source code by enabling them to install as modules.
+Modules are JavaScript packages that you can install in your system using NPM.
 NPM helps to manage packages in your projects as dependencies.

 ### What is NPX